patrisor/Kai/README.md

 ### Prerequisites

 - Go 1.16 or later
-- A Google API key with access to Generative AI
+- An API key with access to the Gemini API

 ### Installation